-A cautionary tale about eating high oxalate foods
+A cautionary tale about foods high in oxalates–it’s about moderation

 Just a few years ago, my husband and I were doing some restoration in our kitchen and dining area, especially painting.
 As a result, I was eating “quick foods” daily and quite a lot for weeks on end.
 One quick food in particular was cocoa-covered almonds.
-I reasoned with myself that nuts are good for me, and I was also getting my favorite food on top of it–chocolate in the form of cocoa.
+I reasoned with myself that nuts are good for me, plus I was also getting my favorite food on top of it–chocolate in the form of cocoa.

-Additionally, I was drinking a lot of black “sun tea“, making it on the back deck every day or two.
-I would also eat a raw spinach salad often to get my greens in–easy to fix.
-And I would eat very dark chocolate on top of it all as a nice treat every single day.
+Additionally, I was drinking a lot of high oxalate black “sun tea” every single day.
+For weeks, I would also eat a high oxalate raw spinach salad often to get my greens in.
+And I would eat high oxalate very dark chocolate on top of it all as a nice treat every single day.
 All nearly daily and for weeks.

 And after several weeks of these daily “convenience foods” and a lot of them all the time, all hell broke loose.

-How oxalate can wreck havoc But as happened to me, if your body is not getting rid of the oxalates you are over-consuming in foods…these powerful and very reactive molecules can cause a lot of problems.
+But as happened to me, if your body is not getting rid of the oxalates you are over-consuming in high oxalate foods, you can have problems.
 And here are some of the symptoms of excess oxalates:

-- painful or inflammed joints, similar to fibromyalgia or arthritis
+- painful or inflamed joints, similar to fibromyalgia or arthritis

 - vulvodynia – external female genital pain or irritation